 Step 4: Don't forget the work you've done!

 - Pass information about your records to your new officers and members, and ask them to visit the Duke University Archives to acquaint themselves with your group's archival legacy.

 - After you've completed your first records transfer, you may want to consider creating a schedule or policy for your organization that will prompt future group members to transfer new records to the Duke University Archives on a recurring basis — e.g., toward the end of each academic year as graduating organization officers get ready to leave campus.

 - You may also want to designate a group historian to study organizational history and serve as your group's liaison with the Duke University Archives.

 What happens after your organization's records are archived?

-- We'll arrange your materials in archival boxes, describe them in an online inventory called a finding aid (see an example), and store them safely in an environment designed to preserve them for a long time.
+- We'll arrange your materials in archival boxes, describe them in an online inventory called a collection guide (see an example), and store them safely in an environment designed to preserve them for a long time.

 - When you need to consult your records, the University Archives staff can help you arrange a research visit to Rubenstein Rare Book & Manuscript Library Reading Room.
 Your records may be stored off-site at the Library Service Center, so we'd just need a day or two of advance notice to prepare for your visit.